Salayne/Basic-Azure-Website-Deployment/README.md

 Deploy a static website using  Azure Storage.
 ![image alt](images/websiteIsLive.png)
 ## STEP 1: Prepare Your Website Files
 - First, make sure you have all the files for your static website ready.
+- Or you can use these sample files -->  [Sample Files](website)
 - This typically includes an index.html file, along with any CSS, JavaScript, and image files.
 - Organize these files into a single folder on your local machine.